 Does your dog have a lot of energy?
 Do you struggle trying to give your dog enough exercise each day?
 If so you’re not alone.

-When Laika was younger I struggled to keep up with her.
-Our daily walk didn’t even come close to tiring her out; if anything it hyped her up more.
-She made it quite clear to me that a 2 hour walk wasn’t going to cut it.
+When my dog was younger I struggled to keep up with her.
+Our daily walk didn’t even come close to tiring her out; if anything it seemed to hype her up even more.
+She made it quite clear to me that a 2 hour walk just wasn’t going to cut it.
 She needed a lot more exercise.

 So I started experimenting with different doggie exercises, trying to figure out which ones came close to tiring her out; luckily I found a few.
-These activities will give your dog a lot of physical exercise in a short amount of time.
+And the best part?
+These activities will give your dog a lot of physical exercise in a short amount of time, so perfect for a few quick exercise breaks throughout the day.
 Here’s 5 quick ways to tire out your dog.